Q: What services do you offer?

 Orders placed before 4:00 pm EST Tuesday - Friday will be shipped on the day you purchase.
 Orders placed after 4:00 pm EST, or on non-business days (Saturday, Sunday, Monday and holidays), will be shipped on the next business day.
 Free FedEx 2nd day shipping is standard with all orders, however expedited shipping will incur additional charges.
 Please email firstname.lastname@example.org, or call 919-286-2990, to arrange for expedited shipping.
 Or choose in-store pick up!

 All transactions are secured by SSL encryption.

-Returns must be made within 30 days of purchase.
-Returns must be sent in original package.
-Email email@example.com to request return shipping label.
-When item has been received in original condition, a full refund of your payment will be issued.
+Returns must be made within 30 days of purchase and must be sent in original packaging.
+To request a return shipping label, simply email email@example.com or call 919-286-2990.
+As soon as we receive your item in its original condition, we'll issue a full refund or a store credit, according to your instructions.

 Q: Are your prices competitive?